 She was a poor Jewish immigrant, born in 1894 in Austria-Hungary.
 Her family lived in Boston’s North End, then a filthy tenement slum with high rates of mortality and murder.

-As a young girl, Sara Galner she began attending the story hour on Saturday evenings, which the members called the Saturday Evening Girls Club.
+As a young girl, Sara Galner began attending the story hour on Saturday evenings, which the members called the Saturday Evening Girls Club.
 She thus found herself at the intersection of two late 19th-century social movements: Arts and Crafts and social reform.

 Saturday Evening Girls